chinmay404/chinmay404/README.md

 - 👋 Hi, I’m @chinmaypisal
-- 👀 I’m interested in problem solving, programing, web devlopment, projects.
+- 👀 I’m interested in problem solving, programing, projects.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me mail @ chinmaypisal45@gmail.com